 The designs in this series were made with adults in mind, who want something of a decent size to fly.
 Older kids would also have the strength to handle these in most wind conditions.

-The first thing you might notice about a flying kite of the Dowel variety is that it doesn't have a tail.
+The first thing you might notice about a flying kite of the Dowel Series variety is that it doesn't have a tail.
 Of course, there's nothing stopping you from adding a tail just for looks!
 These kites will fly a little higher and steeper without tails though.

-This Parafoil is the third kite in the series.
+This parafoil is the third kite in the series.
 It's flying with a drogue here but doesn't really need it in most winds.

 The main attraction of these designs is the fact you don't need to hunt around for spar material!
-Just drop-sheet plastic and packing tape is enough to get started on a kite that 'looks like a bought one'.
+Just drop-sheet plastic and packing tape is enough to get started on a kite that "looks like a bought one."

-The kites in the Soft Series are all very distinct from one another.
-Both in looks and the way they fly.
+The kites in the Soft Series are all very distinct from one another both in looks and the way they fly.

-Two bamboo BBQ skewers end to end turns out to be a very ideal combination of strength, rigidity and light weight.
-Add extremely light single-ply plastic, and you have one super light-weight flying kite!
-Saving weight is what it's all about, as any kite-maker will tell you.
+Two bamboo BBQ skewers end to end turns out to be a very ideal combination of strength, rigidity, and light weight.
+Add extremely light single-ply plastic, and you have one super-light-weight flying kite!
+Saving weight is what it's all about, as any kite maker will tell you.

-Read the stories to see what some of these kites get up to, on a long 20 pound Dacron line.
+Read the stories to see what some of these kites get up to on a long 20-pound Dacron line.

-The 1-Skewer kites have wing-spans the length of a single BBQ skewer.
-The Delta is actually a little wider than that, but both leading edge spars are a single BBQ skewer.
-Most of the designs in this series are rarely seen in such small sizes.
-But I thought it would be fun to re-create them anyway!
+The 1-Skewer Series kites have wingspans the length of a single BBQ skewer.
+The delta is actually a little wider than that, but both leading edge spars are a single BBQ skewer.

-This series makes the task of gathering materials dead-easy.
-Just copier-paper and sticky-tape!
-And yet these kites have been designed to behave like 'real kites'.
-That is, you can expect them to fly very high if desired - and for as long as the wind blows!
+And yet these kites have been designed to behave like real kites.
+That is, you can expect them to fly very high if desired—for as long as the wind blows!